ceterumnet/alpaca-web/docs/component-summary.md

 3. **Component Directory Structure**:

-   - Reorganize components into logical groups:
+   - Complete the reorganization of components into the established directory structure:
-     - `/components/layout` - Navigation, sidebars, panels
+     - `/components/layout` - Navigation, sidebars, panels layout components
-     - `/components/devices` - Device-specific components
+     - `/components/devices` - Device-specific components and controls
-     - `/components/ui` - Reusable UI elements
+     - `/components/ui` - Reusable UI elements and primitive components
-     - `/components/forms` - Form-related components
+     - `/components/forms` - Form components and input controls
+     - `/components/icons` - Icon components and icon system (✅ COMPLETED)
+   - Move all existing components from the root components directory into these subdirectories
+   - Update imports across the codebase to reflect new component locations
+   - Consider adding index.ts barrel files to simplify imports

 4. **Test Coverage Expansion**: